dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 dataset and the limitation of the computer hardware, using the SVM model was not feasible but I included the code for the model regardless.
 ## Conclusion
-Based on the above comparison, using the Macro-Averaged F1 as the metric for model accuracy, the Random Forest, KNN, XGBoost models appear to be the best options for prediction.
+Based on the above comparison, using the Macro-Averaged F1 score as the metric for model accuracy, the Random Forest, KNN, XGBoost models appear to be the best options for prediction.
 Logistics Regression and Gaussian Naive Bayes models performed worse.